-This work supersedes a previous Belle II result [24] that was based on approximately half of the data sample and introduces several significant improvements.
+This work supersedes a previous BELLE II result [24] that was based on approximately half of the data sample and introduces several significant improvements.
 We enhance background suppression by increasing the discriminating power of classifiers and simplify the sample composition fit by including the predicted signal flavor obtained through new, more effective algorithms [25].
 Additionally, we incorporate a larger fraction of background-only control data into the fit to directly constrain background models from the data, thereby reducing systematic uncertainties.
 These enhancements lead to a reduction in fractional statistical (systematic) uncertainty by 10% (50%) for the branching fraction, and an absolute uncertainty reduction of 3% (2%) for the CP asymmetry at a given sample size.

-The results are extracted with a simultaneous fit to $M{\rm bc}$, ΔE , C and w where C is the output of a BDT to suppress the continuum background and w is the wrong tag probability.
+The results are extracted with a simultaneous fit to M{bc} , ΔE , C and w where C is the output of a BDT to suppress the continuum background and w is the wrong tag probability.
 Fig. 7 and Fig. 8 show the signal-enhanced data distributions with fit projections overlaid.

-Figure 7: Distributions of ΔE (left) and $M{\rm bc}$ (right) for the $B^0 \rightarrow \pi^0 \pi^0$ candidates with positive q tags.
-The result of the fit to the data is overlaid.
+Figure 7: Distributions of ΔE (left) and $M{\rm bc}$ (right) for the $B^0 \to \pi^0 \pi^0$ candidates with positive q tags.
+The result of the fit to the data is overlaid (The luminosity shown in this plot is a preliminary value).